JimmyJHickey/jimmyjhickey.com/_posts/2019-09-16-ST703-Regression-Homework.md

 	\end{align}
 $$

-Our estimate of the linear association between son's heign and midparent height is 0.458761 (which matches what we got from SAS).
+Our estimate of the linear association between son's height and midparent height is 0.458761 (which matches what we got from SAS from part II).
+This suggests that there is a moderately strong postive correlation.

 ### s.
 **Comment on whether the simple linear regression model assumptions are reasonable.**